AHPLIT/Tally3.0/readme.md

 some fancy, but not terribly complicated, reporting functionality.

 ## Changelog
+7/31/2020
+* Added Dockerfiles to the repo for easy deployment
+* Fixed an issue with the Docker configuration causing the incorrect timezone to be displayed

 7/30/2020
 * Added the ability to filter by interaction type when running reports
 * Cleaned up CSS and accounted for some edge cases in styling